#430: Delightful Machine Learning Apps with Gradio Transcript

 40:03 It's clearly a prototype.

-40:05 But I can see where this is going.
+40:05 But I could see where this is going.

 40:19 Yeah.